2025 Solar Incentives Guide for Athens, GA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering factors in once your solar panels are up and running.
-If you've signed a net metering agreement with your Athens utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in others you might make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you've signed a net metering agreement with your Athens utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in others you might make back a percentage of the value.

 Federal Solar Incentives